Yurii-Laguta/JB4A-SDK-Android/index.md

 ## Release History
 For releases prior to {{ site.currentVersion }}, see: <a href="http://salesforce-marketingcloud.github.io/JB4A-SDK-Android-v{{ site.previousVersion }}/" target="_blank">Prior Release Documentation</a><br/><br/>

+> As of the current SDK release (2016-03, Version 4.3 of the JB4A SDK), we no longer support apps built using Eclipse.
+This end-of-life activity includes removal of JAR files, documentation, and all other forms of support.
+Ensure you can continue your development activities by switching to the Google development platform.
+For additional information on Google’s support of Android Eclipse tools, please view the Google official announcement http://android-developers.blogspot.com/2015/06/an-update-on-eclipse-android-developer.html.

 #### Version 4.3.2

 _Released May 9 2016, correlating to the Marketing Cloud 2016-02 MR2_<br/>